eckm19/LeptoHotspotEarthObs/README.md

 2. Precipitation (P) - monthly values in millimetres
-3. Lans Surface Temperature (T) - monthly values in degrees celcius (oC) The monthly hotspots were analused using the Getis Ord Gi* hotspot analysis in the ArcGIS Pro software
+3. Lans Surface Temperature (T) - monthly values in degrees celcius (oC) The monthly hotspots were analused using the Getis Ord Gi* hotspot analysis in the ArcGIS Pro software Leptospirosis cases were extracted from State Health Department, satellite data from the NASA Geovanni EarthData website.